Get Our Insider to Property Damage Brochure

 Helping You Heal from Severe Injuries

 If you were hit by a car in Charlotte, North Carolina, you may have a right to file a claim against the driver who struck you.
 Other parties can also be held liable for pedestrian accidents, such as towns or cities that fail to maintain functional traffic lights.
 Filing a lawsuit may enable you to recover compensation for your medical bills, the earnings you have lost, and other financial hardships that you have suffered due to the accident.
-The Charlotte pedestrian injury lawyers of Dewey, Ramsay & Hunt, P.A. are ready to help you explore your legal options and fight for the maximum compensation.
+The Charlotte pedestrian injury lawyers of Dewey, Ramsay & Hunt, P.A. are ready to help you explore your legal options and fight for maximum compensation.

 Our pedestrian accident attorneys bring a wealth of knowledge to each injury claim we handle.
 We know your rights under the law and are prepared to work tirelessly to prove fault for your injuries.
 We can compile the evidence, handle all legal deadlines, uphold your rights, protect you against the tactics that are used by insurance companies, and work to recover the greatest amount of compensation possible for your injuries.

-NC Pedestrian Injury & Death Statistics
+North Carolina Pedestrian Injury & Death Statistics

 The National Highway Traffic Safety Administration (NHTSA) reports that over 110,000 pedestrians are injured each year in the United States.
 Sadly, about 60,000 people will die from those injuries.
-Children, along with the elderly, may be at especially high risk.
+Children, along with the elderly, maybe at especially high risk.
 Almost half of all deaths resulting from pedestrian accidents occur between 3:00 P.M. and 4:00 P.M. when children are typically returning home from school.

 A few North Carolina pedestrian accident statistics, which are sourced from the 2016 DMV report “North Carolina 2016 Traffic Crash Facts,” are highlighted below.